BH91/flicks/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- I couldn't get UISearchBar to work, I will keep working on it.
+- I couldn't get UISearchBar to work.
 And another challenge was the loading indicator not show up even with Network Link Conditioner.
 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2016] [Bao Ha]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.